Francis Brinkley: Private life

-Frank Brinkley had many hobbies which included gardening, collecting Japanese art and pottery, cricket, tennis, horse riding and hunting.
-Part of his significant collection of art and pottery was donated to various museums around the world, but the most part was reduced to rubble and ash after the Great Tokyo earthquake and World War II.
+Frank Brinkley had many hobbies, which included gardening, collecting Japanese art and pottery, cricket, tennis, horse riding and hunting.
+Part of his significant collection of art and pottery was donated to various museums around the world, but most of it was reduced to rubble and ash after the Great Tokyo earthquake and World War II.

 He wrote books for English beginners interested in the Japanese language, and his grammar books and English-Japanese Dictionary (compiled with Fumio Nanjo and Yukichika Iwasaki) were regarded as the definitive books on the subject for those studying English in the latter half of the Meiji period.

 He wrote much on Japanese history and Japanese art.
-His book A History of the Japanese People, which was published after his death by The Times in 1915, covered Japanese history, fine arts and literature from the origins of the Japanese race up until the latter half of the Meiji period.
+His book A History of Japanese People: from the Earliest Times to the End of the Meiji Era, which was published after his death by The Times in 1915, covered Japanese history, fine arts and literature from the origins of the Japanese race up until the latter half of the Meiji period.

 Death

 In 1912, at the age of 71 and one month after General Nogi's death, Francis Brinkley died.
 At his funeral, the mourners included the Speaker of the House of Peers, Tokugawa Iesato, the Minister of the Navy Saitō Makoto, and the Foreign Minister Uchida Kosai.
 He is buried in the foreign section of the Aoyama Reien cemetery in central Tokyo.

 After his death Ernest Satow wrote of Brinkley to Frederick Victor Dickins on 21 November 1912: "I have not seen any fuller memoir of Brinkley than what appeared in "The Times".
 As you perhaps know I did not trust him.
 Who wrote "The Times" notice I cannot imagine.
 As you say, it was the work of an ignorant person."

-On his death bed Frank Brinkley had told his son, Jack, of an episode that occurred during the Russo-Japanese War.
+Before his death, Frank Brinkley had told his son, Jack, of an episode that occurred during the Russo-Japanese War.
 After the Japanese had defeated the Russians at the Battle of Mukden, the Chief of the General Staff, Kodama Gentarō, rushed home in secret to urge the Japanese Government to conclude a treaty with Russia.
 At the time it was a hugely consequential secret and yet he confided this national secret to Brinkley, the foreign correspondent of The Times, demonstrating the utmost confidence in which the Chief of the General Staff held Brinkley.